This page provides the release notes for the Agora Video SDK for Android.

 - Occasional video freezes during a live broadcast.

-- Occasional ANR (application no response) problem on some Android devices after the user turns off the camera to end a video session.
+- Occasional ANR (application no response) problem on some Android devices after a user turns off the camera to end a video session.

 - Occasional video freeze after a view size change.